sbip-sg/mecanywhere_desktop/sdk/README.md

 ## Python

-- async def initiate_connection([timeout]) -> None
+#### async def initiate_connection([timeout]) -> None
+    Starts a socket connection to the local MECA desktop app.

     - timeout: int (optional)

-- async def offload_task(task_id, container_ref, data, callback, resource, runtime) -> str
+#### async def offload_task(task_id, container_ref, data, callback, resource, runtime) -> str
+    Sends a task input to the local MECA desktop app that helps to run the task on a remote MECA host.
+    The task is the containerized application you have uploaded to the container repository that returns some result given the input data.

       - task_id: str - identifier for the task to correlate with the callback results
-  - container_ref: str - image name for the data to be processed
+      - container_ref: str - image name of the task for the data to be processed
       - data: str
       - callback: Callable[[str], None] - function to be called when the results are received
       - resource: dict (optional) - resource requirements for the task
       - runtime: str (optional) - runtime environment for the task

-- async def disconnect() -> None
+#### async def disconnect() -> None
+    Closes the socket connection to the local MECA desktop app.
-- async def join(task_timeout, join_timeout) -> None
+#### async def join(task_timeout, join_timeout) -> None
+    Waits for all tasks to finish.

       - task_timeout: int - timeout for each task
       - join_timeout: int - timeout for all tasks

 ### Test